napframework/nap/docs/doxygen/markdown/overview.md

 Apps {#apps}
 =======================

 The main entrypoint for applications is the [AppRunner](@ref nap::AppRunner) object.
-The AppRunner object requires two things: an application object to run and an object that knows how to handle events that happen in the system, like mouse and keyboard events.
-The application object should be derived from nap::BaseApp and the event handler should be derived from [BaseAppEventHandler](@ref nap::BaseAppEventHandler).
+The AppRunner object requires two things: an [Application](@ref nap::App) to run and an [object](@ref nap::BaseAppEventHandler) that knows how to forward events that happen in the system, such as mouse and keyboard events.
+The application object should be derived [BaseApp](@ref nap::BaseApp) and the event handler should be derived from [BaseAppEventHandler](@ref nap::BaseAppEventHandler).

 A good default to start with is to derive your application from [App](@ref nap::App) and use the default class [AppEventHandler](@ref nap::AppEventHandler).
 This will make sure you have input handling set up in your application.
 This is how you such a default setup would look like:
 <TODO: needs more work>